-The Welsh Government’s Local Energy programme, run by the Energy Saving Trust (EST), provides financial and technical support to help social enterprises and SMEs across Wales to develop their own renewable energy schemes.
+Welsh Government Energy Service (WGES) (formerly Ynni Lleol, Local Energy), run by the Energy Saving Trust (EST), provides financial and technical support to help social enterprises and SMEs across Wales to develop their own renewable energy schemes.

-Marine Energy Pembrokeshire is a partnership between technology developers, the supply chain, academia and the public sector working together to establish Pembrokeshire as a “centre of excellence” for sustainable marine energy generation.
+Marine Energy Wales (MEW) is a partnership between technology developers, the supply chain, academia and the public sector working together to establish Wales as a global leader for sustainable marine energy generation.
 Read MEW’s Marine Energy State of the Sector Report 2019.

 Renew Wales supports community based action on climate change across Wales.

-SEACAMS is a new development to integrate research and business opportunities in the marine sector in Wales.
-A partnership between Bangor, Swansea and Aberystwyth Universities, with a wide range of expertise covering all areas of marine science, ranging from marine biology to marine physics.
+SEACAMS1&2 aim to integrate research and business opportunities in the marine sector in Wales.
+A partnership between Bangor and Swansea Universities, with a wide range of expertise covering all areas of marine science, ranging from marine biology to marine physics.
 Swansea University have published their research case studies, including their work with TBG.

 Coastal Energy Event